Sammy Bland

-Samuel William Bland, Jr., (born April 14, 1929, Rocky Mount, North Carolina died November 9, 2018, Harrisonburg, Virginia), was an American who was active in broadcasting and entertainment circles for more than five decades, broadcasting the first Daytona 500 stock car race, known throughout Eastern North Carolina for live television and radio performances and across the South for his syndicated “Racing News with Sammy Bland,” sponsored on radio by Ford Motor Company.
+Samuel William Bland, Jr., (April 14, 1929, in Rocky Mount, North Carolina – November 9, 2018, in Harrisonburg, Virginia), was an American who was active in broadcasting and entertainment circles for more than five decades, broadcasting the first Daytona 500 stock car race, known throughout Eastern North Carolina for live television and radio performances and across the South for his syndicated "Racing News with Sammy Bland," sponsored on radio by Ford Motor Company.

 Life and career

 He was born the son of Sam and Pearl Whitfield Bland.
 He assisted his family with the grocery store they owned, worked with the railroad and held a couple of other jobs to help support the family.
-He had his own swing band which played throughout Eastern Carolina and then founded “Sammy Bland and the Folk Caravan.”
+He had his own swing band which played throughout Eastern Carolina and then founded "Sammy Bland and the Folk Caravan."

 He went to work with WCEC and WFMA radio as an announcer and promoter in Rocky Mount.
 While there, he participated in many promotions for the community, such as living on a house boat for a week, living in a fallout shelter at the Rocky Mount Fair and other promotions.
 Other community happenings involved service organizations and fundraisers for charities in collaboration with the radio station.

 For a short period of time, Bland traveled with Lash LaRue as an announcer for the show and appeared with many well known country music stars in Nashville, Tennessee.
 During this time he became a friend of Hank Williams Sr. and roomed with him in Nashville near the Grand Ole Opry.

 While still with WCEC, he started and starred in his own variety show on WNCT in Greenville, North Carolina, known as the Jewel Box Jamboree.
 The show was live and featured local talent from the area as well as Jean Winstead (pianist and vocalist on the show) and other members of the band.

 The group recorded several songs during the 1950s.
-Not their favorite cut, “I Just Heard The News,” has been released on a country music CD entitled “Long Gone Daddy”.
+Not their favorite cut, "I Just Heard The News," has been released on a country music CD entitled "Long Gone Daddy".
 The album, with various artists, became a top seller in Europe.
 The band is incorrectly identified as Sammy Bland and His Radio Boys.
 The band never went by that name, however Bland's photograph is featured on the front cover.

 Bland worked with WCEC through the 1960s, and used that as the base for the Racing News broadcast and NASCAR Sprint Cup races which he broadcast live from the various tracks on the circuit.
 Included in this was the broadcast of the first Daytona 500, which landed him on the list of the top 50 Virginians in NASCAR produced during the 50th Anniversary Celebration of NASCAR.
 His racing network was known as the American Racing Network.

-Also a track announcer at several of the tracks, including Darlington, Rockingham and Richmond International Raceway, Bland's “partner” was Ray Melton.
+Also a track announcer at several of the tracks, including Darlington, Rockingham and Richmond International Raceway, Bland's "partner" was Ray Melton.
 The two of them worked with Joe Moore in his early days in the sport.
 Joe went with Motor Racing Network where is he now an anchor.